 What Does it Take to Become a Good Drummer?

 But you have to take it gradually.
 You need to understand the basics.
-That means learning to read music notation, the importance of counting, mastering stick control (namely bounce and rebound), drumset basics, and keeping time.
+That means learning to read music notation, the importance of counting, mastering stick control (namely bounce and rebound), learning the rudiments, drum set basics, and keeping time.

 Once you’ve mastered these basics, you will be well on your way to becoming a good drummer.

 Hopefully, my insights will help get you there.
 You can always contact me or visit my teaching website here for private in-person or virtual lessons.
-All lessons are $60 and typically run 45 minutes to an hour.
+All lessons are $60 and typically run 60 minutes.
 That’s it.
 Sign-up today.

 More on becoming a good drummer